Suresh Wadkar

-Suresh Ishwar Wadkar (born 7 August 1955) is an Indian playback singer.
+Suresh Eshwara Wadkar (born 7 August 1955) is an Indian playback singer.
 He performs in both Hindi and Marathi films.
 He has sung songs in some Bhojpuri films, Odia albums and bhajans and in Konkani films.

 He was awarded the Sangeet Natak Akademi Award for 2018 for Sugam Sangeet.
 In 2020, the Government of India honoured him with the Padma Shri.

 Early life and musical training

-Wadkar was born in Kolhapur in a middle-class family that soon moved to Girangaon.
-His father Ishwar Wadkar worked in cloth mills and his mother cooked food for the mill workers.
+Suresh Eshwara Wadkar was born in Kolhapur in a middle-class family that soon moved to Girangaon.
+His father Eshwara Wadkar worked in cloth mills and his mother cooked food for the mill workers.
 In youth, he wrestled at akhadas and frequented the Talwalkar gym with his father, who was also a wrestler.

 In 1968, when Wadkar was 13, Jialal Vasant encouraged him to work towards the "Prabhakar" certificate offered by the Prayag Sangit Samiti, because it was equivalent to a BEd and qualifies the awardee to teach professionally.
 Wadkar successfully completed his "Prabhakar" and joined Arya Vidya Mandir in Mumbai as a music teacher.